sims1710/Converter/README.md

 **Project Status:**

-Currently, the project is completed.
+Currently, I am working on a GUI for the app.